v3rmine/nico-chat-browser/README.md

 # nico-chat-browser
 **NOT MAINTAINED ANYMORE** when I have time again I will rewrite it completely.

-A twitch chat overlay like comments on the famous website Nico Nico Douga (website [here](http://nico.kuro.ml/))
+A twitch chat overlay like comments on the famous website Nico Nico Douga

 ## Todo list
 - [ ] Add a config page